justin2004/weblog/DRAFTS/1G/README.md

 When you make the same data modeling choice but a difference implementation choice you lose query uniformity.
-Let's hold the data modeling choice at: "label" means "type of" and "Paper" is the kind of thing we are talking about and step through the implementation options:
+Let's hold the data modeling choice at: "label" means "type of" and "Paper" is the kind of thing we are talking about and step through the implementation options' corresponding Cypher query:
 ```
 match (s:Paper)-[p]-(o) return s,p,o
 match (s {label: "Paper"})-[p]-(o) return s,p,o